Canon T3 vs Nikon D90

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel T3 and Nikon D90 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the T3 and the D90 have been discontinued, but can regularly be found used on eBay.
+Both the T3 and the D90 have been discontinued, but can regularly be found used on ebay.
 The D90 was replaced by the Nikon D7000, while the T3 was followed by the Canon T5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the T3 and D90 can be found, respectively, in the Canon T3 Manual (free pdf) or the online Nikon D90 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon T3 and the Nikon D90?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.